VIEKASH2001/Gesture-controlled-differential-drive-bot/README.md

 # Gesture-controlled-differential-drive-bot
-controlling a differential drive bot using hand getures
+controlling a differential drive bot using hand getures in OpenCV